000deepak/db/Mogodb/reference.md/thapa.md

 db.products.aggregate([
 { $group: { _id: { comp: "$company" }, totalProducts: { $sum: 1 } } }
 ]);
-This groups products by company and calculates the total number oř products řor each company.
+This groups products by company and calculates the total number of products for each company.
 The $group stage can calculate various aggregate values within grouped data. db.products.aggregate([
 { $group: {